monylangmading-ops/alx_html_css/README.md

 # Headphones Project
-This is a simple landing page for a headphone brand built with HTML and CSS.
+A simple landing page for a headphone brand built with HTML and CSS.